Utah's Connection to

 At the Mayflower Hotel on March 5th, the board of trustees conducted interviews for the presidency role.
 The last three candidates for the position were Dr. Zinser, Dr. Carson, and Dr. Jordan.
 Students, faculty, staff, and alums eagerly anticipated the election of a Deaf president following a recent rally.
 During the meeting, the board of trustees cast their votes, and Dr. Zinser won with ten votes in her favor, while Dr. Jordan only received four votes.
 This outcome surprised those who were hoping for a Deaf president.
 All Deaf members of the board of trustees voted for Dr. Jordan (Christiansen & Barnett, 1995).
 One of them was Dr. Robert G. Sanderson, a prominent Deaf leader in Utah.

 The Board of Trustees of Gallaudet University selected Dr. Zinser because of her experience as the vice chancellor for academic affairs at the University of North Carolina to lead the university.
-However, she had no experience with deaf issues, and she was unable to communicate using sign language.
+However, she had no experience with Deaf issues, and she was unable to communicate using sign language.
 Gallaudet University's staff, faculty, students, and alums were shocked by this decision, as it overlooked two Deaf candidates for the position (Christiansen & Barnett, 1995).
 Jane Bassett Spilman, chairperson of the board of trustees, made a famous statement at the hotel that infuriated the Deaf community.
 She said, "Deaf people are not ready to function in the hearing world" (Sacks, 1988).
 As a result, the Deaf community called for the immediate replacement of Dr. Zinser with a Deaf president.

 Gallaudet's Deaf President Now Protest Has Begun